metallurgical/rabbitmq-golang-php-microservice/README.md

 ## How to Run
 Assumed already installed go and php on your local machine.
 Download this repository, and run these two files using CLI:
+- Configure CloudAMQP setting for both `publisher.php` and `main.go`.
+Using CloudAMQP is optional(register free account at cloudamqp)
 - Run `composer install`
 - Install amqp for go: `go get github.com/streadway/amqp`
 - [Producer] - `php publisher.php`